krb0095/all_code_kyle/README.md

   - This code uses loos to unwrapp a trajecotry atom by atom of a given selection over the entire trajectory.
 See the explanation box for the mathmatically basis of the code.
 - displacment_method_unwrapp.py
   - This code uses a modified method unwrapp a MD trajecotry.
 The idea for this code came from this [paper](https://pubs.acs.org/doi/full/10.1021/acs.jctc.3c00308).
 The authors make a vaild point in that in constant pressure simualtuions the fluxation of the PBC box size in not accounted for.
 They show that for NTP simulations new factors have to be added.
 See the explanation box for the mathmatically basis of the code.
+- mean_sqaure_displacment.py
+  - This code uses to loos to load a trajectory and find the mean sqaured displacment of the selcted group.
+In an errort not use memory the code uses a np mmemp to memory mapp the array cotaining every frames postion.
+Looping over a list of lags in the code we are given a the lag used and MSD for that lag traj.

 >**Explanation of the heuristic unwrapping method**
 >